lynhattan1993/sharingjupyter/README.md

-# Project title: GRADES THE EXAMS
+# Project: GRADE THE EXAMS
 ## Introduction

 I will write a program to: